Denial Management Services

 The Real Cost of Poor Denial Management

+The headline number most practices know: the average claim denial rate across US outpatient practices runs between 5% and 15% of submitted claims.
+But the number that matters more and that most practices don’t track is the write-off rate on denied claims.
 Industry data consistently shows that more than half of denied claims are never appealed.
 Of those that are appealed, a significant majority are overturned in the provider’s favor when appeals are submitted with correct documentation.
 That means the majority of denial revenue loss is not from genuinely uncoverable claims it is from denied claims that were never pursued.

 For a practice billing $400,000 per month with a 10% denial rate: